openstack/api-site/firstapp/source/introduction.rst

         :start-after: step-11
         :end-before: step-12

-Note that this time, when you create a security group, you are including a rule that only applies for instances that are part of the worker_group.
+Note that this time, when you create a security group, you include a rule that applies to only instances that are part of the worker group.

 Next, start a second instance, which will be the worker instance: